scaulfield7/finances-calculator/README.md

 # finances-calculator
 Finances calculator for annual and monthly earnings after Irish tax rates have been applied.
 Written in Java.

+### Prerequisites:

+1. Make sure that you have installed a JRE (Java Runtime Environment).

+2. Make sure your JRE is accessible from every folder (the relevant path is included in the PATH environment variable).

 ### To run:

 1. Clone the repository.